Mongabay: Finances

 Mongabay.org relies primary on grants and donations to fund its activities.
 Most grants come from philanthropic organizations like the Ford Foundation and the John D. and Catherine T. MacArthur Foundation.
 Less than one percent of the organization's revenue came from advertising in 2014.

 Mongabay.org's network-based approach allows it to run with a small staff relative to its volume of content production.

 In 2013, Mongabay.org reported total revenue of $528,128, a five-fold increase from its 2012 revenue of $92,319.
 Overhead costs amounted to 2.9 percent in 2013, while fundraising costs came in at 2.2 percent.
 Revenue in 2014 reached $910,569, while in 2015, it hit $1.3 million.
 In 2017, total revenue eclipsed $2 million.

 Programs

 As of May 5, 2021, Mongabay had several program areas under the non-profit, including: Global English News; Mongabay-India (environmental news on India in English and Hindi); Mongabay-Latam (Spanish-language environmental news in Latin America), Mongabay-Brasil (Portuguese-language environmental news on Brazil); Mongabay-Indonesia (environmental news on Indonesia in Bahasa Indonesia); Mongabay Education (environmental education content for pre-K through high school); and internships and fellowships.

 Efficiency and accountability

 As of April 29, 2021, Mongabay.org had a 100/100 score on Charity Navigator's Encompass Rating System, which evaluates a nonprofit organization’s financial health including measures of stability, efficiency and sustainability as well as its accountability and transparency policies.
-Mongabay.org had a Guidestar Platinum Transparency rating, which according to the Guidestar "[demonstrates] its commitment to transparency.
+Mongabay.org had a Guidestar Platinum Transparency rating, which according to Guidestar "[demonstrates] its commitment to transparency.